lgatto/TeachingMaterial/index.md

 Consider, for example, all of the files associated with a manuscript.
-In the simplest case, I would have an [R](http://r-project.org) scripts for each figure plus a [LaTeX](http://www.latex-project.org) file for the main text.
-And then a [BibTeX](http://www.bibtex.org) file.
+In the simplest case, I would have an [R](http://r-project.org) script for each figure plus a [LaTeX](http://www.latex-project.org) file for the main text.
+And then a [BibTeX](http://www.bibtex.org) file for the references.

 Compiling the final PDF is a bit of work: